 See a Natural Wonder

 The Grand Canyon tops many budget travel lists for a good reason.
 You can pay just $30 to get into the park and see one of the most amazing sites in the world.
 Fall is considered the off-season for the area so you can likely score a cheap hotel room.
+Be sure to check out a hotel booking website for the best deals.
 If you’re up for a big adventure, save money by camping.
 Some campgrounds charge as little as $15.
 Plus, if you have to fly there, you don’t have to worry about a rental car.
 The National Park Service has a free shuttle service that will take you to the south rim of the canyon.

 Soak Up Fall Colors

 The Smoky Mountain National Park is the most visited park in the U.S. You can hike through some gorgeous fall foliage for free and see wildlife and historic churches with a ride through Cades Cove.
 You can save some money on hotels by visiting Sunday through Thursday.
 However, even on weekends you can find a nice budget hotel for less than $100 in Pigeon Forge.
 You will find a lot of great restaurants, but there are also a lot of budget-friendly places like Cracker Barrel and Denny’s.

 Make One Last Trip to the Beach

 Maybe Disney is out of the budget, but you can escape to Daytona Beach and still have a great time.
 Besides the beautiful beaches, Daytona offers lots of inexpensive things to do.
 You can tour the Angell & Phelps chocolate factory for free and have a sample.
 Explore history with a free tour of The Casements, the former home of millionaire and philanthropist John D. Rockefeller.
 Since the fall is the off-season for Daytona Beach, you should find great deals on hotels.